 Understanding The Why

 By hurrying to evaluate a target, companies can easily miss the essential first step that is the ultimate harbinger of success: understanding the why.
 Due diligence should only commence when the reason for acquisition (or investment) is clear and the rationale for target pursuit is compelling.
-Ask yourself the following questions:
+To evaluate a prospect's suitability with respect to organizational acquisition strategy, ask yourself the following questions:

 - Does this deal accelerate corporate objectives?

 - What revenue and/or cost benefits are realizable?

 - How is the target or deal specifically beneficial to the broader strategy, goals or mission?

 As clarity around these questions is gained, M&A teams should undertake a soft transaction “sense check” on the target.
 This step is a basic business review and should be viewed as a prerequisite to any additional planning and due diligence.
 Here, teams are considering financial, market, management and corporate structure basics to determine if the target is fundamentally suited to deliver in the affirmative on the question of why.